ms3056/Snippets/README.md

 ## Usage

+- Select the `Default Theme`
-The minimum snippets you need to activate are `Accent.css` and `Cards.css`.
+- The minimum snippets you need to activate are `Accent.css` and `Cards.css`.
 All others are optional.
+- You will also need the `Style Settings` plugin in order to change the accent colors.

 If you find these snippets useful please consider [Buying me a coffee](https://www.buymeacoffee.com/mstam30561)